| || |

 Bizarre, For Fireside and Wayside, Conducted by J.M.
 Church, Volume 2, November-March, 1852-3, p.305, (Philadelphia, Church & Co.)

-Charles Schwartz Ltd, Collection of Brad Feuerhelm, Google Books, Hastings Historical Society, Imperial War Museum, J. Paul Getty Museum, National Gallery of Canada - The Origins of Photography: The Matthew R. Isenburg and Enhanced Isenburg Collections 1840-1880, Past to Present: Vintage Photo Gallery, Paul Frecker, Private collection, Private collection, Private collection of Jack and Beverly Wilgus, Provided by the artist - Edward Grazda, Steven Kasher Gallery, United Nations Photo.
+Archives of Modern Conflict OR National Gallery of Canada, Charles Schwartz Ltd, Google Books, Hastings Historical Society, Imperial War Museum, J. Paul Getty Museum, Past to Present: Vintage Photo Gallery, Paul Frecker, Private collection, Private collection, Private collection of Brad Feuerhelm, Private collection of Jack and Beverly Wilgus, Provided by the artist - Edward Grazda, Steven Kasher Gallery, United Nations Photo.